 Coronavirus (COVID-19): advice for animal owners

-There is currently no evidence that animals play a role in the spread of the COVID-19 coronavirus or that animals become sick.
+There is currently no evidence that pets play a role in the spread of coronavirus (COVID-19) to humans.
 However, there are still things animal owners can do to care for themselves and their animals.

 Coronaviruses are a large family of viruses that can cause illness in animals or humans.
 Only some of these can be transmitted from animals to humans.